rahuja123/RedTeamingLanguageModels/README.md

 All of the supervised learning code is on master branch.
 Whereas if you want to run RL training, please refer to [feature/ppo branch.](https://github.com/rahuja123/RedTeamingLanguageModels/tree/feature/ppo)

+We also explore various failure cases for few shot learning and Reinforcement learning during automatic test generation.

+Our version of the paper can be found here : [No Offense Taken: Eliciting Offensiveness from Language Models](https://rohithmukku.github.io/assets/NLU_Report.pdf)

 If you face any problem, please feel free to open any issues.

 NOTE: This project was done as a part of the Natural Language Understanding course by Prof. Sam Bowman at NYU.